• Skip to main content

 Kimchi Potato Salad

-• Kimchi slaw in a bowl with sliced scallions and black sesame seeds.
+• Kimchi and crab slaw in bowl with green onions and black sesame seeds.

 Kimchi Slaw